-- If you’re willing, offer them a full refund if they cancel now.
+- If you’re willing, offer them a full refund if they cancel more than 3 months prior to arrival.
 Giving your guests the opportunity to opt out now may give you ample time to rebook your home.

 - Offer to allow them to cancel at a later date, but only if you are able to rebook your home.

 - Offer a percentage refund depending on the timing of the cancellation vis-à-vis the date of occupancy.